 There are two methods of appealing to athletes, Deep Meaning and superficial.
 The Deep Meaning approach emphasizes physiological adaptations, performance, and injury prevention.
 Pretty much, this is a coach’s perspective.
 A superficial appeal uses common ground between the coach and athlete that will not only connect the two, but more importantly, will them to attack the training to drive the desired adaptation.

 Sarcoplasmic hypertrophy in the upper body may not appeal to some female athletes from an aesthetics perspective, but if it could potentially improve performance and prevent injuries, it belongs in the strength program.
 A superficial appeal for this athlete could be better posture, long-term height maintenance, and avoiding the old woman hunch.

 Male athletes may want to overload the bar and do crazy shit on the bench press just to get the bar up.
 This is will not improve performance, drive any adaptation, and it is fucking dangerous.
-To connect with this athlete, a superficial appeal could be to reference a baddass like Dwayne “The Rock” Johnson or JJ Watt (or whoever they respect aesthetically), and ask, "did you watch Hard Knocks?
+To connect with this athlete, a superficial appeal could be to reference a badass like JJ Watt (or whoever they respect aesthetically), and ask, “did you watch Hard Knocks?
 Did Watt do that shit on the bench press?
 Doing what you just did will not help you to make an impact on the game like he has.”
 If you can scream this in Samuel L. Jackson voice, even better.

 Use aesthetics to your advantage.
 While acknowledging what some athletes are after, you can still maintain the purpose of your strength program.